twhite96/tifflabs/docs/index.md

 The best way to discover new ideas and inspire is by [reading the code][github-url], copying-pasting parts of my configuration and adjusting it to your needs.

-I've also curated a list of [my favorite Home Assistant configs][favorite-homeassistant-configs] on GitHub for extra inspiration.

 Read this documentation to see the bigger picture:

 [Hardware](./hardware){: .md-button }